 • mutual respect and tolerance of those with different faiths and beliefs.

-We will enable our children to understand that while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.
+We will enable our children to understand that, while different people may hold different views about what is ‘right’ and ‘wrong’, all people living in England are subject to its law.
 The ethos and teaching in our school (which parents are made aware of) will support the rule of English civil and criminal law and we do not teach anything that undermines it.
-In our teaching about religious law, we take particular care to explore the relationship between state and religious law.
-Our children are made aware of the difference between the law of our land and religious law.

 The provision for SMSC and the promotion of Modern British Values is implemented using the following methods at Westvale Park Primary Academy:

-• ‘Worry Eaters’ to enable children to raise issues that they feel unable to vocalise
+• ‘Worry Monsters’ to enable children to raise issues that they feel unable to vocalise

 • pupil voice

-• regular monitoring of the curricular and extra-curricular curricula by the PSHE/SMSC lead (see links to other policies)
+• regular monitoring of the curricular and extra-curricular by the PSHE/Wellbeing lead (see links to other policies)

-• thought-provoking displays to encourage discussion surrounding SMSC and Modern British Values
+• Wellbeing class floor books and thought-provoking displays encourage discussion surrounding SMSC and Modern British Values

 • SMSC link Local academy board visits

-• house points system to give children a sense of belonging and self-worth
+• house points system gives children a sense of belonging and self-worth

 • links to SMSC on displays across the school to celebrate children’s work and achievements